 Does this sound like something you would like to be a part of?
 You will make a massive difference to the lives of families going through the most difficult time of their lives.

 CHAS want volunteers to feel happy, safe and confident in their role.
 Volunteers are thoroughly trained and supported, with regular support & supervision.

 Before starting volunteers receive an induction to CHAS along with an assessed learning package which consists of 4 x 3 hour weekly sessions, tailored to your role.
 These sessions are available during the day or evening.

 Yes - We will pay your out of pocket expenses in line with the CHAS volunteer expenses policy each month or weekly if prefer.
 This includes mileage costs and public transport rates.

 Compassionate nature, a desire to support families in their own home, ability to be flexible and reliable, good listening skills and shared values with CHAS: respect, care, honesty, accountability.

 As a Home Support Volunteer you will be matched to one family to visit on a weekly on-going basis.
-Therefore access to reliable public transport or a clean and current driving licence and access to a vehicle is required, as visits will take place within the families own homes.
+Therefore access to reliable public transport or a clean and current driving licence and access to a vehicle is required, as visits will take place within

 This opportunity is compatible with the Saltire Awards for volunteers aged 12-25.